Machairodus: Paleoecology

-Machairodus seemed to prefer open woodland habitat, as evidenced by finds at Cerro de los Batallones, which is of Vallesian age.
+M. aphanistus seemed to prefer woodland habitat, as evidenced by finds at the Vallesian-aged Cerro de los Batallones.
+An analysis of its enamel δ13C values has found that at Batallones, it, along with the smilodontin Promegantereon ogygia with which it coexisted, preferred denser woodland environments compared to the contemporary amphicyonid Magericyon anceps that foraged in more open habitats.
 As a top predator at Batallones, it would have hunted large herbivores of the time.
+Isotopic analysis supports bovids being the top prey at the Batallones 1 sublocality, while at the later Batallones 3, the three-toed equine Hipparion is thought to have been a major component of its diet.

-Such herbivores would have included horses like Hipparion, the hornless rhinoceros Aceratherium, the giraffes Decennatherium and Birgerbohlinia, the deer Euprox and Lucentia, the antelopes Paleoreas, Tragoportax, Miotragocerus and Dorcatherium, the gomphotherid mastodon Tetralophodon, the porcupine Hystrix, and the suid Microstonyx.
-Machairodus would have competed for such prey with the Amphicyonid Magericyon, fellow machairodonts Promegantereon and Paramachairodus, bears such as Agriotherium and Indarctos, and the small hyaenid Protictitherium.
+Other animals that were contemporaneous with Machairodus at Batallones include the hornless rhinoceros Aceratherium, the giraffes Decennatherium and Birgerbohlinia, the deer Euprox and Lucentia, the antelopes Paleoreas, Tragoportax, Miotragocerus and Dorcatherium, the "gomphotherid" elephantoid Tetralophodon, the porcupine Hystrix, and the suid Microstonyx.
+Machairodus would have competed for such prey with the amphicyonid Magericyon, fellow machairodonts Promegantereon and Paramachairodus, bears such as Agriotherium and Indarctos, and the small hyaenid Protictitherium.
 While Agriotherium and Magericyon would likely have been strongly competitive with Machairodus for food, Promegantereon, Paramachairodus and Protictitherium likely were less potential rivals.
 Evidence also exists indicating that Machairodus may have been prone to niche partitioning with Magericyon, possibly living in slightly different habitats, with the machairodont preferring more heavily vegetated habitats while the bear-dog hunted in the more open areas.
 Dietary preferences may also have played a role in the coexistence between these two large predators at Batallones.

-Based on its jaw gape, the largest species, M. horribilis was probably a hunter of relatively slow-moving horses of the genus Hipparion.
-It would have also lived alongside the large pig Kubanochoerus.

-M. lahayishupup would have most likely preyed on the large animals that it lived alongside, which included rhinoceroses, ground sloths, and Hemiauchenia.